awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/android.md

 ## Introduction

-Clickstream Android SDK can help you easily collect and report in-app events from Android devices to AWS.
-As part of the solution {{ solution_name }}, which provisions data pipeline to ingest and process event data into AWS services such as Amazon S3, and Amazon Redshift.
+Clickstream Android SDK can help you easily collect in-app click stream data from Android devices to your AWS environments through the data pipeline privisoned by this solution.

 The SDK is based on the Amplify for Android SDK Core Library and developed according to the Amplify Android SDK plug-in specification.
-In addition, the SDK is equipped with features that automatically collect common user events and attributes (for example, screen view, and first open) to simplify data collection for users.
+In addition, the SDK provides features that automatically collect common user events and attributes (for example, screen view, and first open) to accelerate data collection for users.

 ### Platform Support